-2. The model
+2 The Model

 We consider an infinite discrete-time economy.
-The economy features households, financial intermediaries, and firms.
-The household sector includes two types of households, patient and impatient, and each type of households is of unit measure.5 Households do not hold physical capital directly.
+The economy features three sectors: households, financial intermediaries, and firms.
+The household sector includes two types of households, patient and impatient, and each type of households is of unit measure.
+Households do not hold physical capital directly.
 They work, consume final goods, buy housing, and either deposit funds into or borrow from banks.
-In equilibrium, patient households turn out to be net savers and lend funds to impatient households and non-financial firms through financial intermediaries.
+In equilibrium, patient households turn out to be net savers and lend funds to impatient households, and eventually to non-financial firms through financial intermediaries.
 Impatient households turn out to be net borrowers, and they borrow funds from financial intermediaries against their collateral which is tied to their housing values.

 In the economy, there are four types of producers in the production sector, retail and wholesale producers in the consumption good sector, housing producers, and capital goods producers.
 Each type has a unit mass.
 In the consumption goods sector, wholesale firms operate under perfect competition, and retail firms operate under monopolistic competition.
-The retail firms purchase wholesale consumption goods from the wholesale firms and sell them at a markup over the marginal cost.
-The wholesale firms hire labor from households, purchase physical capital with funds borrowed from financial intermediaries, and produce wholesale consumption goods.
+The retail firms purchase consumption goods from the wholesale firms and sell them at a markup over the marginal cost.
+The wholesale firms hire labor from households, purchase physical capital with funds borrowed from financial intermediaries, and produce consumption goods under the CRS technology.
 The housing producers hire labor from households and rent land as an input from patient households to produce new houses.
 The capital producers purchase final goods as an input to produce new capital and are subject to an adjustment cost.

-Banks operate in an economy-wide market.
+Banks are assumed to operate in a national retail market only.
 At the beginning of each period, they obtain deposits from patient households and issue loans to impatient households and non-housing sectors.
-Banks are subject to an incentive constraint, i.e., each bank with a given portfolio is constrained in its ability to issue deposits to its savers and to make loans to its borrowers.
-Banks' incentive constraints and households' collateral constraints may interact and reinforce each other in equilibrium, creating the possibility for the effects of shocks on the economy to be amplified and propagated over time.
+In the model, we assume that banks are subject to an incentive constraint.
+In particular, each bank with a given portfolio is constrained in its ability to issue deposits to its savers and to make loans to its borrowers.
+Both incentive constraints and collateral constraints interact and reinforce each other in equilibrium so that banks are credit-constrained in how much they can accept deposits from patient households, and impatient households are credit-constrained in how much they can borrow from banks.
+In this way, the effects of shocks on the economy are amplified and prorogated over time.